srothlisberger6361/PhishNet/README.md

 * ipinfo.io (for fetching the Country the website is hosted in)
 * whois55 (for fetching when the domain permutation was updated/created)
 ## Requirements
+'''
-'''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''
 ## Running It
 With the previous file in the same directory (if available):
-'''python3 meshnet.py'''
+'''
+python3 meshnet.py
+'''